 iZotope Nectar 2 is a full suite vocal processor plugin, and perhaps the most powerful, intuitive, inclusive, and easy to use vocal process plugins on the market.
 Within the plugin suite is a compressor, limiter, gate, de-esser, EQ, reverb, and delay designed specifically for vocal mixing.
 On top of that, you can do pitch correction, vocal harmony and doubling, breath control, and saturation. iZotope packed this plugin full of effects crafted to be used specifically with the human voice.

-Part of the appeal of the Nectar is that you get a ton of presets to work with.
+Part of the appeal of the Nectar plugin is that you get a ton of presets to work with.
 Some think that tons of presets in a plugin kind of takes away from one's ability to engineer their own style, diminishing their creative core.
-But for me, they make awesome starting points, especially when trying to make decisions when starting from scratch.
+But for many others, they make awesome starting points, especially when trying to make decisions when starting from scratch.

 At the bottom of the interface is the Presets Manager.
 Each preset is organized into different genres.
 There are even special categories for voice overs and special effects.
-And the interface is so easy, I found, that even a novice can figure it out without too many issues.
+And the interface is so easy that even a novice can figure it out without too many issues.
 This easy ease of use and functionality certainly falls under iZotope's signature design theme.

 iZotope Nectar 2 Specifications

 - Mac Requirements: OS X 10.9 or later, Intel Multicore Processor